The ZeroLock® Management Console (ZMC) provides two (2) methods with which to create Hash rules and apply them in policies.

 Applying the Hash Rule to a Policy

-- Before implementing a rule on to an endpoint, it must first be applied to a policy.
+- Before implementing a rule on an endpoint, it must first be applied to a policy.
 Navigate to the Control Policies | Policies page.
 Then select the Add New Policy button.

 To add the new Hash rule, click the Add Rules button. - On the Policy Rules menu, select any rules you want to add to the new policy.
 When all are selected, hit the Add Selected button at the bottom.

-Similar to a firewall, if an action matches on a lockdown rule that is at the top of the list, it will take the actions specified for that rule and stop evaluating any rules below it.
-If it does not match, it will pass to the next rule in line until it matches.
-If no rules match, then the action is allowed. - In order to apply a policy to an endpoint, the policy must first be applied to a Config Profile.
-Navigate to the System Configuration | Config Profiles page.
-Once there, select Add New Profile.
+Like a firewall, if an action matches a lockdown rule at the top of the list, it will take the actions specified for that rule and stop evaluating any rules below it.
+If it does not match, it will pass to the next rule in line until a match.
+If no rules match, then the action is allowed.

-- On the New Configuration Profile pop-up menu you can configure exactly what actions ZeroLock will take for each protection engine.
+- On the New Configuration Profile pop-up menu, you can configure exactly what actions ZeroLock will take for each protection engine.
 Here, settings can be fine-tuned for Ransomware, Cryptojacking, and Tampering protection, as well as settings for all Hash Rules set to deny based on a SHA-256 hash.

 - Once a Configuration Profile has been created, it must be applied to an endpoint so the settings can take effect.
 Navigate to the Endpoints page.